InesJemmali/Hybrid-Confidence-Guided-Feature-Selection-for-Enhanced-Multimodal-Emotion-Recognition/README.md

   # AV-CARE: Hybrid Confidence-Guided Feature Selection for Multimodal Emotion Recognition

   <p align="center">
-    Official implementation of the paper:
+    Official implementation of the paper that has been submitted for publication
     <br />
     <strong>"Hybrid Confidence-Guided Feature Selection for Enhanced Multimodal Emotion Recognition"</strong>
     <br />